particuleio/teks/README.md

 ## Additional infrastructure blocks

-If you wish to extend your infrastructure you can pick up additional modules on the [clusterfrak-dynamics github page](https://github.com/clusterfrak-dynamics)
+If you wish to extend your infrastructure you can pick up additional modules on the [clusterfrak-dynamics github page](https://github.com/clusterfrak-dynamics) and more recently [particuleio github page](https://github.com/particuleio).

 ## Branches

-* [`master`](https://github.com/clusterfrak-dynamics/teks/tree/master): Backward incompatible with v1.X but compatible with v2.X, releases bumped to v3.X because a lot has changed.
+* [`master`](https://github.com/particuleio/teks/tree/master): Backward incompatible with v1.X but compatible with v2.X, releases bumped to v3.X because a lot has changed.
-* [`release-1.X`](https://github.com/clusterfrak-dynamics/teks/tree/release-1.X): Compatible with Terraform < 0.12 and Terragrunt < 0.19.
+* [`release-1.X`](https://github.com/particuleio/teks/tree/release-1.X): Compatible with Terraform < 0.12 and Terragrunt < 0.19.
 Be sure to target the same modules version.
-* [`release-2.X`](https://github.com/clusterfrak-dynamics/teks/tree/release-2.X): Compatible with Terraform >= 0.12 and Terragrunt >= 0.19.
+* [`release-2.X`](https://github.com/particuleio/teks/tree/release-2.X): Compatible with Terraform >= 0.12 and Terragrunt >= 0.19.
 Be sure to target the same modules version.

 ## License